ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 ~~~
 struct {
   TaskID task_id;
-  opaque helper_state<0..2^16>;
+  AggregationJobID job_id;
   Transition seq<1..2^16-1>;
 } AggregateReq;
 ~~~

-The contents are the PPM task ID, the opaque helper sent from the helper in the previous AggregateResp, and the sequence of Transition messages corresponding to the report sequence being aggregated.
-The sequences MUST have the same order;
-any Transition that appears out of order MUST be ignored by the helper.
+The contents are the PPM task ID, the aggregation job ID, and the sequence of Transition messages corresponding to the report sequence being aggregated.
+The sequences MUST have the same order; any Transition that appears out of order MUST be ignored by the helper.
 (See below.)

 Let `[aggregator]` denote the helper's API endpoint.
 The leader sends a POST request to `[aggregator]/aggregate` with an Aggregate message of type `agg_req`